 CentOS Linux provides a free and open-source computing platform to anyone who wishes to use it.
 By that, we mean CentOS is a community-supported enterprise operating system, compatible with its upstream source Red Hat Enterprise Linux, from the CentOS Project.
 The newest version, CentOS 8, was released on September 24th, 2019, and it has brought some new features and capabilities.
 In this article, we will explain how to install Gnome on Centos 8.

+As stated, because of the gnome’s great significance, it is highly recommended that users of centos 8 install Gnome on their platforms.
 Before starting to install Gnome on Centos 8, we have to note that we will assume users already installed CentOS and have access to the root superuser or user.

 - System: CentOS 8 / RHEL